Ex opere operato: In the Lutheran Churches

-The Lutheran doctrine is distinguished from Reformed (Continental Reformed, Presbyterian, Congregationalist and Anglican) doctrine:
+The Lutheran doctrine is distinguished from Reformed doctrine:

 It is Lutheran doctrine that regeneration (the new birth) comes through baptism. ... the baptized are considered saved.
 Presbyterians take a slightly different approach.
 The Westminster Confession also says that "the grace promised" in baptism (which includes regeneration) "is not only offered, but really exhibited, and conferred, by the Holy Ghost, to such (whether of age or infants) as that grace belongs unto, according to the counsel of God's own will, in his appointed time."
-(WCF 28.6) Therefore we would agree that baptism is indeed the outward means that God uses to communicate the grace of regeneration—though we would insist that it is properly received only by faith.
+(WCF 28.6) Therefore, we would agree that baptism is indeed the outward means that God uses to communicate the grace of regeneration—though we would insist that it is properly received only by faith.